adrian-pbustamante/Marketing-channel-effectiveness/README.md

 # marketing-mix-model

 This project demonstrates an end-to-end Marketing Mix Modeling (MMM) analysis.
-It leverages advanced data science techniques to quantify the causal impact of different marketing channels on revenue.
+It leverages data science techniques to quantify the impact of different marketing channels on revenue.
 The model successfully explains over 88% of revenue variance and provides data-driven insights for optimizing marketing spend.

 ### Key Insights & Findings